3b1b/manim/README.md

 > NOTE: This repository is maintained by the Manim Community, and is not associated with Grant Sanderson or 3Blue1Brown in any way (though we are definitely indebted to him for providing his work to the world).
 If you want to study how Grant makes his videos, head over to the main repository (3b1b/manim).
 This is a more frequently updated repository than the main one, and is recommended if you want to use Manim for your own projects.

-The software is double-licensed, copyright 3blue1brown LLC (see LICENSE) and copyright Manim Community Developers (see LICENSE.community).

 ## Table of Contents:
 - [Installation](#installation)